Shaker Music Books and Articles

 While music is not the main focus of this book, the incorrect information or lack of it about these two essential recordings by 20th century Shakers and the lack of discussion of this important aspect of Shaker culture demonstrates the research was lacking in this area of Selling Shaker.

-To read more about Early Shaker Spirituals and the Let Zion Move 2 CD set, which includes a 72 page illustrated booklet, go to:
+see Early Shaker Spirituals and the Let Zion Move 2 CD set at

 CD Releases